 - Hardy to USDA Zone (4)5

-Only a few of the cultivars of this hybrid are available in the U.S., they include:
+A few of the cultivars of this hybrid are available in the U.S., they include:

 - ‘Jacqueline Hillier’ (syn.
 U. elegantissima ‘Jacqueline Hillier’) - a slow growing rounded, densely branched shrub that grows to a height and width of about 8 ft (2.5 m).
 Can be grown in a container and as a bonsai.